anthonyKiggundu/ns3_sumo/README.md

 - The metrics are recoreded into a _.csv_ file using the _metric_writer.py_ file.

 **Notes**
-- Ping-Pong effect: As documented in our findings, setting the jockeying threshold to a low value resulted in the behaviour that packets jumps were so often leading to a intractable system.
-Getting out of this system state then required application termination and we are working to improving the handling of these cases in code.

 **Contact**
 - For pull requests please send an email to: